Yorgan Agblemagnon

-Yorgan Edem Agblemagnon (born 9 July 1999) is a footballer who plays as a goalkeeper for French club US Châteauneuf-sur-Loire.
+Yorgan Edem Agblemagnon (born 9 July 1999) is a footballer who plays as a goalkeeper.
 Born in France, he made two appearances for the Togo national team in 2017.

 International career

 Agblemagnon was born in France, the son of former Togolese goalkeeper Guy Agblemagnon.
 He debuted for the Togo national team in a friendly 0–0 tie with Libya on 24 March 2017.
+He has also represented his country at the U20 level.